Ribosome display

 Ribosome display is a technique used to perform in vitro protein evolution to create proteins that can bind to a desired ligand.
 The process results in translated proteins that are associated with their mRNA progenitor which is used, as a complex, to bind to an immobilized ligand in a selection step.
 The mRNA-protein hybrids that bind well are then reverse transcribed to cDNA and their sequence amplified via PCR.
 The result is a nucleotide sequence that can be used to create tightly binding proteins.

 Ribosome display process

 Ribosome display begins with a native library of DNA sequences coding for polypeptides.
-Each sequence is transcribed, and then translated in vitro into polypeptide.
+Each sequence is transcribed, and then translated in vitro into a polypeptide.
 However, the DNA library coding for a particular library of binding proteins is genetically fused to a spacer sequence lacking a stop codon before its end.
 The lack of a stop codon prevents release factors from binding and triggering the disassembly of the translational complex.
 So, this spacer sequence stays attached to the peptidyl tRNA and occupies the ribosomal tunnel, and thus allows the protein of interest to protrude out of the ribosome and fold.
 What results is a complex of mRNA, ribosome, and protein which can bind to surface-bound ligand.
 This complex is stabilized with the lowering of temperature and the addition of cations such as Mg2+.